Logo link to homepage

 Report for Suwanosejima

-The Japan Meteorological Agency (JMA) reported that eruptive activity at Suwanosejima's Ontake Crater continued during 25 November-2 December.
-Crater incandescence was observed nightly in webcam images.
-An explosion was recorded at 0127 on 28 November; no details of emissions were provided.
-Eruptive events at 2133 on 30 November and then at 0652 and 1053 on 1 December produced ash plumes that rose 1.2-1.3 km above the crater rim and drifted SE on the 30th and remained above the summit on the 1st.
-The Alert Level remained at 2 (on a 5-level scale) and the public was warned to stay at least 1.5 km away from the crater.
+The Japan Meteorological Agency (JMA) reported that eruptive activity at Suwanosejima's Ontake Crater continued during 26 December 2025-2 January 2026.
+Incandescence was observed nightly in webcam images.
+An eruptive event at 2254 on 6 January generated an ash plume that rose 1.2 km above the crater rim and drifted SE.
+The Alert Level remained at 2 (the second level on a five-level scale) and the public was warned to be cautious within 1.5 km of the crater.

 Source: Japan Meteorological Agency (JMA)